"We could not endure anymore," Aleppo refugee says

-NEAR AL-DANA, Syria (Reuters) - A Turkish soldier struggled to control a crowd of Syrians from Aleppo as they crammed through a gate at a border fence, the latest round of refugees fleeing fighting and shelling at home.
+NEAR AL-DANA, Syria, Aug 8 (Reuters) - A Turkish soldier struggled to control a crowd of Syrians from Aleppo as they crammed through a gate at a border fence, the latest round of refugees fleeing fighting and shelling at home.

 “We could not endure anymore.
 We have been deprived of everything.
 They have burnt our homes and have deprived us of our livelihood,” Ahmad Shaaban, a grocer, said.